villekalliomaki/homelab_server/README.md

 -   `services`: Ansible playbooks to run services with podman.
 -   `containers`: Custom container build files.
 -   `docs`: General documentation in markdown files.
 -   `secrets`: Passphrases, certificates and keys not kept in version control.
-Synced seperately with Syncthing.
--   `backups`: Deployment and scripts for automated backups.
+-   `backups`: Tool and deployment for automated remote backups.

-These can also have subdirectories, for example for common reusable groups of tasks.

 ## Manual preparation